ramonn76/HardCloud/index.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/r5GFYUj2ajA?rel=0" frameborder="0" allowfullscreen></iframe>
 </div>

-The *device(HARPSIM)* clause indicates that the execution will be performed by the HARP2 emulator.
+The *device(HARPSIM)* clause indicates that the execution will be performed by the HARP2 simulator.
-Optionally to HARPSIM, one can use the HARP device that instructs the HardCloud to generate code for the real HARP instead of for the emulator.
+Optionally to HARPSIM, one can use the HARP device that instructs the HardCloud to generate code for the real HARP instead of for the simulator.
 The *map(:to)* clause indicates the data that will be sent to the accelerator, while the *map(:from)* indicates the data that will be received from the accelerator as a result.
 The clause *use(hrw)* specifies that the annotated code block will use a pre-designed hardware module (loopback) to do the computation instead of the C code following the annotation.